Juliette Brindak: Miss O & Friends

 Brindak runs Miss O & Friends, which she began as a hobby since 2005 when she was 16 years old.
 The company was inspired by drawings which Brindak did when she was ten.
 Miss O and Friends is a socialization site for tween and young teen girls.
 The content is created by the user community.
-In 2011, Miss O and Friends was ranked the #3 girls-only website, according to Alexa data.
+In 2011, Miss O and Friends received 3 million monthly visitors and was ranked the third most-visited girls-only website, according to Alexa data.
+The site complies with the Children's Online Privacy Protection Act (COPPA).

 As of 2012, the website's value was $15 million, according to Procter & Gamble which was an early investor.
 The company is based in Old Greenwich, Connecticut and has employees across the United States and Canada.
 Inc. Magazine named Miss O and Friend “Coolest College Start Ups.

 In 2012, Brindak was a speaker at TEDx Bay Area.
 The same year, she launched Moms with Girls.

 In 2017, she became an executive producer of a Youtube Premium original television series, Hyperlinked, based on her story (which includes a namesake character based on her).

 In 2024, Miss O and Friends was changed to be a page advertising a new project called Moxies.